QuickQuakeBuildings: Post-earthquake SAR-Optical Dataset for Quick Damaged-building Detection: Experimental Results

 \subsection{Performance Comparison}

-Table~\ref{tab:results} illustrates variations in performance across different models on the dataset.
-For the SAR image, the SVM model shows the lowest precision but excels in recall (0.495), indicating it detects a high proportion of true positives but also has many false positives.
-RF outperforms other models in precision but has a lower recall.
-While having moderate precision and recall, CNN produces a relatively high $F_1$ score and the highest AUROC of 0.739 among SAR models, indicating its proficiency in handling complex features directly from raw SAR data.
-ResNet-18 underperforms CNN regarding all four metrics {despite its higher complexity}.
+Table~\ref{tab:results} illustrates variations in performance across different models on the dataset. {In general, deep neural networks outperform SVM and RF in both SAR and optical scenarios.} {For the SAR image, ResNet-18 underperforms simple CNN regarding all four metrics with early fusion and ImageNet weights, indicating the optimization challenge of complex SAR data.
+This issue is resolved with proper weight initialization from SAR-HUB (around 10\% improvement in AUROC and $F_1$ scores), highlighting the importance of SAR pretrained models such as provided in~\cite{sarhub}.}

-For the optical image, ResNet-18 stands out with the highest precision, recall, $F_1$ score, and AUROC.
-It outperforms other models across all metrics.
-The other deep learning model, CNN, demonstrates a balance between precision and recall (0.432), resulting in a high $F_1$ score and an impressive AUROC of 0.853.
+For the optical image, ResNet-18 with late fusion stands out with the highest recall, $F_1$ score, and AUROC.
+It outperforms other models across these three metrics.
+ResNet-18 with early fusion gived best precision.
+The other deep learning model, CNN, demonstrates a balance between precision and recall, resulting in a high $F_1$ score and an impressive AUROC of 0.853.
 RF attains high precision at 0.611 but a relatively lower recall rate.
 In contrast, SVM yields less favorable outcomes compared to other models.
-Nevertheless, it is noteworthy that SVM's AUROC of 0.723 surpasses that of three other models in the SAR image category.

-Comparing SAR and optical images, we can see that SAR images appear to be more challenging for all models, with generally lower performance than optical images.
-For the two deep learning models, we observe that ResNet-18 excels in the optical images; however, CNN outperforms ResNet-18 regarding SAR images.
-The simple CNN's better performance on SAR data might be attributed to several factors.
-SAR data's unique characteristics may favor simpler models that efficiently capture essential patterns.
-The risk of overfitting is reduced with simpler models, which can lead to better generalization, particularly in cases of limited training data.
-In contrast, the complex deep neural networks may not be optimized for SAR-specific traits.
+Comparing SAR and optical images, we can see that SAR images appear to be more challenging for all models, with generally lower performance than optical images. {Nevertheless, good SAR models, e.g., ResNet-18 with SAR-HUB pretrained weights, outperform bad optical models such as SVM.}

+{In addition, the fusion of SAR and optical imagery provides further improvement compared to each single modality, confirming the complementary information across different modalities.}